mynamesleon/detection/README.md

 ## Contributing

-By all means, feel free to add your own checks to the source code if you think they'd be of use - the sections for each of the checks are clearly labelled in their respective objects in the non-minified script inside the `_checks` object: `uas` for userAgent checks, `props` for CSS property checks, `units` for CSS unit checks, and any unique checks that don't fit into those categories are defined at the top of the `_run` function.
+By all means, feel free to add your own checks to the source code if you think they'd be of use - the sections for each of the checks are clearly labelled in their respective objects in the non-minified script inside the `_checks` object: `uas` for userAgent checks, `props` for CSS property checks, `units` for CSS unit checks, and `unique` any unique checks that either don't fit into those categories or require extra logic.

 In the interest of simplicity (and reduced file size!), I've deliberately only added values, units, and browser checks that I'm likely to actually need to check for.